nf-core/imcyto/docs/output.md

     -profile <docker/singularity/institute>
 ```

-Nextflow will download the pipeline and associated software containers in order to execute the pipeline.
+Nextflow will automatically download the pipeline and its associated software containers in order to execute the pipeline.
 See [Adding your own cluster configuration](https://nf-co.re/usage/adding_own_config) for tips on how to customise the pipeline execution for your compute infrastructure.

 ## Inputs/outputs